Academics

 Instructor: Ms. Rachel Coosaia

 Class Description: Ms. Rachel Coosaia, a renowned cello teacher, will offer an intermediate cello class to 1st – 6th Grade students.
 Students will review the foundational skills while moving on to more advanced techniques.
-Once students can play early Suzuki Book One pieces with developed tone and intonation, they can move to the Monday SC Chamber Players or Virtuosi group if private instruction is in place to help with learning technique.
+Once students can play early Suzuki Book One pieces with developed tone and intonation, they can move to the Monday SC Chamber Players or Virtuosi group if private instruction is in place to help with learning techniques.
 Students will also begin to read music.
 Parents are encouraged to attend the class to learn how to help their children practice at home.
 Participants should commit to taking the course year-round and participate in the final recital at the end of the year.
 Please contact Dr. Lauren Deutsch with any questions and for instrument rental information.

 Instructor: Ms. Rachel Coosaia is a professional cellist and string instructor in Los Angeles, California.
 Rachel has more than 30 years of orchestral experience and regularly works as a studio musician.
-Currently, Rachel has a cello studio comprising of 25 private students and she has experience as a music coach at private independent schools.
-This will be Rachel’s second year at Sierra Canyon.
+Currently, Rachel has a cello studio comprising 25 private students, and she has experience as a music coach at private independent schools.
+This will be Rachel's second year at Sierra Canyon.

 • SC Chamber Players Advanced Group (Pre-K–6th)

-SC Chamber Players Advanced Group: Pre – K - 6th (3:30 p.m. - 4:30 p.m.)
+SC Chamber Players Advanced Group: Pre-K – 6th (3:30 p.m. – 4:30 p.m.)

 Instructors: Dr. Lauren Deutsch & Mr. Pedram Pourghazi